 Countries in the region adopted a number of strategies to address this challenge.
 For instance, in Egypt, the central bank has set a lending target to MSMEs at 25% of banks' total loan portfolios, in addition to relaxing their credit assessment through the use of alternative (digital) data.
+The Central Bank of Jordan has also been mobilising funds at competitive interest rates and appropriate maturities to this sector for the last decade.
+In Morocco, the set-up of credit bureaus, credit scores and the National Electronic registry of moveable assets made it easier for MSMEs to access credit.
 These efforts resulted in an improvement in access to finance for MSMEs.
 On the other hand, Tunisian and Lebanese SMEs' access to finance remains insufficient.
-According to the World Bank's Enterprise Surveys (2020) in Tunisia and Lebanon, SMEs' access to financing seems to deteriorate over a period of the years (Figure 1).
+According to the World Bank's Enterprise Surveys (2020) in Tunisia and Lebanon, SMEs' access to financing seems to have deteriorated over the period 2013-2020 (Figure 1).

-Figure 1: Percent of firms choosing access to finance as their biggest obstacle.
+Figure 1: Percentage of firms choosing access to finance as their biggest obstacle.